-In 2011, The Mayo Clinic went through 1,600 papers on exercise and there was agreement that exercise had a definite positive effect on memory, learning, performance, and motivation.
+In 2011, The Mayo Clinic went through 1,600 papers on exercise and there was agreement that moderate exercise had a definite positive effect on memory, learning, performance, and motivation.

 A 2014 study Stanford University found that something as simple as walking, improved creative output by as much as 60%.
 The effect continued for the next 10 minutes stopping.
 Off the back of this many high-tech companies have adopted walking meetings.

 Dr. John J. Ratey, MD a Psychiatrist, and Clinical Assistant Professor at Harvard Medical School studies the brain and has taken an interest in the brain/fitness connection.

 His interest originated from a public High School in Naperville, Illinois, and the larger Naperville district.
 He observed that it was usually the ‘jocks’, who really didn’t need to work out, who were mainly engaging in PE class.
 They responded by changing up their PE programme to focus on ALL students participating.
 Heart rate monitors played a part in their grades, and it was often found that the kids who didn’t appear all that athletic, were actually working harder in PE than some of the school athletes, and everybody was getting fit.